iamleet/terraformHelmDemo/README.md

 helm delete --purge devopsmiami terraform destroy
 ```
+# Phase 1 - Plain Ol' Blog (HTTP Only)
+This repo is split into multiple phases to better explain the changes happening in the infrastructure.
+In the first phase we will have only the blog exposed to the web on top of the Kube cluster.

 ## Kube Cluster
 These are the steps to get the demo blog rolling.